-- Customer is responsible for all equipment and software necessary to connect to Ben Lomand Internet Services.
+- The customer is responsible for all equipment and software necessary to connect to Ben Lomand Internet Services.

-- Customer agrees to use the service in a manner consistent with any and all applicable laws.
+- The customer agrees to use the service in a manner consistent with any and all applicable laws.

 - Use of Ben Lomand Internet Services for unsolicited advertising is prohibited.

-- Customer is responsible for all use of account(s) and confidentiality of password(s).
+- The customer is responsible for all use of account(s) and confidentiality of password(s).
 Ben Lomand Internet Services will suspend access or change access to Customer’s Account(s) immediately upon notification by Customer that a password has been lost, stolen, or otherwise compromised.

-- Customer’s use of Ben Lomand Internet Services constitute Customer acceptance of Terms and Conditions.
+- The customer’s use of Ben Lomand Internet Services constitutes Customer acceptance of Terms and Conditions.

-- Customer is responsible for all local or long-distance telephone charges for connecting directly to Ben Lomand Internet Services or indirectly via an intermediate access provider.
+- The customer is responsible for all local or long-distance telephone charges for connecting directly to Ben Lomand Internet Services or indirectly via an intermediate access provider.

-- Customer agrees to pay Ben Lomand Internet Services all charges relating to use of Customer’s Account(s).
-Customer recognizes that there is a 30 day minimum subscription period.
+- The customer agrees to pay Ben Lomand Internet Services all charges relating to the use of the Customer’s Account(s).
+The customer recognizes that there is a 30-day minimum subscription period.